-The 2016 Plan originally provided for 1,232,397 shares of Common Stock, in the aggregate, to be available for awards.
 The Common Stock subject to the 2016 Plan will be authorized but unissued shares or issued shares that have been reacquired by the Company.
-Pursuant to the 2016 Plan, awards may be appropriately adjusted in the event of certain changes in capitalization of the Company, including stock dividends and splits, reclassifications, recapitalizations, reorganizations, mergers, consolidations, spin-offs, split-ups, combinations or exchanges of shares, and certain distributions and repurchases of shares.
+Pursuant to the 2016 Plan, awards may be appropriately adjusted in the event of certain changes in capitalization of the Company, including stock dividends and splits, reclassifications, recognizations, mergers, consolidations, spin-offs, split-ups, combinations or exchanges of shares, and certain distributions and repurchases of shares.

-Awards under the Plan
+Awards under the 2016 Plan

 The Compensation Committee determines the type or types of awards that may be made under the 2016 Plan.
 The types of awards that may be granted by the Company under the 2016 Plan are outlined below.
 To provide flexibility for the future, the 2016 Plan provides for a variety of stock-based awards, which could include: stock options, stock appreciation rights, stock awards, restricted stock units, performance awards, stock bonuses, performance stock, stock units, restricted stock and other equity-based awards.